-3) Similarly, vacuum and dust your bedroom every day to get rid of pollen, which has snuck into the bedroom.
+3) Vacuum and dust your bedroom every day when you get home.
+This gets rid of any pollen which has snuck into the bedroom during the day.

 4) Put a barrier under your nose before you go to bed such as Vaseline or coconut oil, which stops pollen entering through your nose.
 Reapply each time you blow your nose though.

 5) Keep windows shut both during the day and night to stop pollen getting into the bedroom.
 If you can’t get to sleep because you are too hot at night, try putting your sheets in the freezer to cool them down.

 6) Invest in an air purifier.
 My favourite is the Dyson Pure Hot + Cool Link™ Purifier, as it both removes pollution and captures pollen (removes 99.95% of particles as small as 0.1 microns).
 It also doubles up as an air-cooling system by projecting out cooled air from its unique jets.
 As it does not use blades, it is a lot quieter than traditional fans and has a night-time mode with a dimmer and an even quieter setting.
 What’s more, the Hot + Cool Link™ Purifier becomes a heater in the winter and has a built in thermostat and a timing system, which can be set to switch off when you go to sleep and be programmed to start before you want to wake up.